Bullmastiff vs Bulldog (English Bulldog): Complete Comparison (2026)

 Health and Lifespan Comparison

 Bullmastiff has a typical lifespan of 7-9 years, while Bulldog (English Bulldog) lives approximately 8-10 years.
 Health profiles differ significantly between these dogs.
-Bullmastiff is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Bullmastiff is predisposed to orthopedic problems, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Bulldog (English Bulldog) faces its own health challenges including Brachycephalic Obstructive Airway Syndrome (BOAS), Skin Problems, Orthopedic Issues.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health